 Conductors vs. Insulators: A Hands-On Exploration

 One of the coolest "aha!" moments for a kid is realizing that electricity can move through some things but not others.
 Understanding the difference between conductors and insulators is a total game-changer for how they view the world around them.
+Research on cognitive skill development shows that this type of hands-on classification builds critical logical pathways.

 You don't need a lab to teach this—you just need a basic battery-and-bulb kit and a few things from around the house.
 We love making it a prediction game.
 Grab a metal spoon, a rubber eraser, a coin, and a plastic brick.
 Ask your child: "Do you think the light will turn on if we use the spoon?"